 - Select Add, Add role assignment to open the Add role assignment pane.

 - In the Role drop-down list, select a role such as Virtual Machine Administrator Login (admin user) or Virtual Machine User Login (non-admin user)

-- Click on SAVE button to complete the process
+Search for the user.
+Select the user and Click on the SAVE button to complete the process.

 Login with Azure AD Credentials